it-dept-cis/Essential-Guide-to-Election-Security/docs/source/README.rst

 CIS published The Handbook for Election Infrastructure Security in early 2018, just before the `Election Infrastructure Information Sharing and Analysis Center <bp/join_ei_isac.rst>`_ (EI-ISAC) launch.

-In 2021, CIS began working with the election community to update that Handbook.
+In 2021, the EI-ISAC began working with the election community to update that Handbook.
 A common item of feedback we received was that the static nature of the Handbook meant it didn't include any of new and evolving the best practices that weren't already in place in early 2018.

 Creating an updated version of that Handbook would've left us in the same position: the pace of new best practices and services available to secure election infrastructure is too rapid to rely on a static model for communicating them to election officials.